 |Head of Household||$9,350||$18,000|

-Chart: Changes to the Standard Deduction(4)
+Chart: Changes to the Standard Deduction3

-The 2018 tax reform bill also eliminates the personal exemption—the amount a taxpayer gets to deduct from their taxable income for themselves and any dependents claimed on their tax return.
-Here’s how those two changes play out:
+The 2018 tax reform bill got rid of the personal exemption.
+That’s the amount a taxpayer used to be able to deduct from their taxable income for themselves and any dependents claimed on their tax return.
+Here’s how those two changes played out:

-In 2017, the personal exemption was $4,050 per person and dependent.(5) So, in 2017, a married couple filing jointly with no dependents who made $100,000 received a $13,000 standard deduction and $8,100 in personal exemptions, leaving them with a taxable income of $78,900.
-In 2018, that same couple will receive a $24,000 standard deduction and no personal exemptions, leaving them with a taxable income of $76,000.
+In 2017, the personal exemption was $4,050 per dependent (like a child or relative) and per taxfiler.4 So, back then, a married couple filing jointly with no dependents who made $100,000 received a $12,700 standard deduction and $8,100 in personal exemptions, leaving them with a taxable income of $79,200 ($100,000 – $20,800 = $79,200).

 Difference in Child Tax Credit